 For more information on vaccine passports and green certificates, check out our article 'Can I fly easyJet with a vaccine passport?'

 For more information on the UK government's 'traffic light' travel scheme, check out our article 'What is the traffic light system for international travel?'

 Should I book a holiday this summer?

-The government is being understandably cautious about giving concrete affirmation as to when travel will be allowed.
-But with Covid rates dropping and an aim to have every adult in the UK vaccinated by July, late summer holidays and beyond are looking more hopeful (though far from certain).
+The government is being understandably cautious about giving concrete affirmation as to when large-scale travel will be allowed.
+But with the successful rollout of the vaccine, late summer holidays and beyond are looking more hopeful (though far from certain).

 But this guidance means that now is a great time to start thinking about foreign travel again, and even to start booking your dream trips (making sure that you pay attention to sensible policies around cancellation and refunds).
 In fact, we've compiled a list of all the reasons it's still safe to book flights and holidays with easyJet, so you can do just that with peace of mind.

 It’s also really important to check the rules of entry for your destination – just because somewhere is on the UK’s ‘green list’ doesn’t mean they’ll be welcoming British nationals.
 All of the info can be found via the UK government’s foreign travel advice site.

 Want more information?
 Check out easyJet's latest travel information.